henrythebuilder/dcm_dict/README.md

     $ gem install dcm_dict

-*Note for Windows users*: may be that it is installed a previous version of Ruby 2.1, at the moment [RubyInstaller][7] does not provide the official release for this version.
-It is still possible to make it manually by clone/download the ['git' version of RubyInstaller][8] and execute the rake command ```rake ruby21``` (see RubyInstaller doc for details).
+*Note for Windows users*: may be that it is installed a previous version of Ruby 2.1, if [RubyInstaller][7] does not provide the official release for the supported version it's still possible to make it manually by clone/download the ['git' version of RubyInstaller][8] and execute the rake command ```rake ruby21``` or equivalent (see RubyInstaller doc for details).

 ## What's next
 The main idea is that *dictionary* should include only fixed data defined in the DICOM standard to encode and then make it available in easy way.